bieddes-blade/CBS-2021/README.md

 #### agent.cpp

-A file describing the agent class. `Agent::Agent(int agentId)` describes how an agent is initialized: its starting point (start_i,start_j) equals (-1,-1), the function receives its id as a parameter and its speed equals 1. `Agent::getAgent(std::ifstream& agentFile, bool online)` is a helper function for reading agent parameters from a scenario file.
+A file describing the Agent class. `Agent::Agent(int agentId)` describes how an agent is initialized: its starting point (start_i,start_j) equals (-1,-1), the function receives its id as a parameter and its speed equals 1. `Agent::getAgent(std::ifstream& agentFile, bool online)` is a helper function for reading agent parameters from a scenario file.
 If `online == true`, the goal file is parsed.
 Otherwise, only one goal point is read from the scenario file.
 The agent's speed is chosen randomly.

 #### agent.h